-All visitors to the U.S. Embassy in Caracas must follow certain security procedures.
+All visitors to the U.S. Embassy in Belmopan must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
+Mobile phones and large bags/purses are not allowed.